 On an international level, Prof. Dr. Hakan Kaymak is one of the leading minds of his field of expertise.
 He is one of the first in the whole world and the first overall in Düsseldorf to regularly use the minimally invasive 23-gauge technique in vitreous body and retina operations.
 Over time, the instruments have become even smaller, and he is now among the first users of the 27-gauge technique in which the instruments have an external diameter of 0.4mm.

-Furthermore, Dr. Kaymak contributed to developing some modern intraocular lens systems.
+Furthermore, Prof. Kaymak contributed to developing some modern intraocular lens systems.
 In 2007, he was awarded a Sci-Tech Award for his work in the field of aberration-correcting lenses by the American ophthalmologic surgeons.